-In the region we select over East China, the radar echo and precipitating cloud system change little between two adjacent frames (6 minutes).
-Therefore, the results of all the models are shown every 30 minutes (Fig 5).
-The input of optical flow and ConvLSTM is a sequence of 5 frames before time 0, and the output is a sequence of 5 frames in the following half-hour.
+In the region we selected over eastern China, the radar echo and precipitating cloud system change little between two adjacent frames (6 min).
+Therefore, the results of all the models are shown every 30 min (Fig. 5).
+The input of optical flow and ConvLSTM is a sequence of five frames before time 0, and the output is a sequence of five frames in the following 0.5 h.
 The input of U-Net is a single frame of the radar echo data at time 0, and the input of the MSDM includes a frame of satellite data and a frame of the radar echo data.
-When the output of the first 30 minutes is obtained, we take it as the input to replace the real data for further prediction.
+When the output of the first 30 min is obtained, we take it as the input to replace the real data for further prediction.
 After the first step of prediction, the satellite data are input into the MSDM for QPN by the optical flow algorithm.
 Because cloud movements are dominated by advective motion, the optical flow method is used.